Document Control | Processes and Practices

 Document Storage

-All documents are retained in the system at the point they are uploaded in their current state.
+All documents are retained in the system when they are uploaded in their current state.
 Subsequent versions are also retained, allowing an audit to display a document at any time.
-Metadata collected via forms regarding the document is retained and associated with the document as well.
+Metadata collected via forms regarding the document is also retained and associated with the document.

 External Workflow